etiennelord/QuantumCropLand/README.md

 The dataset goal is to facilitate work on quantum image encoding and classification by providing a standard dataset, similar to the Iris dataset or EuroSat dataset, but for agricultural data.

-Authors: Etienne Lord, Ryan Godin (Agriculture and Agri-Food Canada)
+Authors: Ryan Godin, Etienne Lord (Agriculture and Agri-Food Canada)

 # Dataset statistics
 _Filename_: 20250605_16x16_12channel_ndvi_psri.npz